AishwaryBarmase/future-scope-connect/README.md

 3. Resources for skill development and educational paths.
 4. Insights into current job market trends.
 5. Interactive quizzes and tools for self-assessment.

+## What technologies are used for this project?

+This project is built with:

+- Vite
+- TypeScript
+- React
+- shadcn-ui
+- Tailwind CSS

 ## Usage Instructions

 Step 0:- Visit  https://preview--future-scope-connect.lovable.app/